tardate/LittleArduinoProjects/catalog/README.md

 The [make.py](./make.py) utility script is used to maintain the catalog:

 ```
-$ catalog/make.py rebuild  # regenerates catalog from the README.md
-$ catalog/make.py generate  # builds the catalog from catalog metadata
+$ catalog/make.py rebuild  # builds the catalog from catalog metadata
 ```

+## Jekyll Generation

+The site now uses Jekyll for page generation.

 ## Atom Feed